 It important that you minimize your app's potential risks and exposure to harm, hacking, or security breach.
 This site cannot present comprehensive security advice or risk-mitigation, but offers a few, practical building blocks to help you think about building applications that use good security precautions throughout their design, development, and ongoing maintenance.

-All ArcGIS Platform services require HTTPS.
+All ArcGIS location services require HTTPS.
 We strongly recommended that you host any web applications and services using HTTPS support.
 This helps prevent man-in-the-middle and packet sniffer attacks.
 Further, you should fully validate the certificate with a trusted certificate authority (CA).

 It is therefore strongly advisable that you encrypt or take other precautions to avoid exposing your tokens.